As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

-Limits on Punitive Damages
+Florida Punitive Damages Cap

 Under the Florida punitive damages statute, it’s possible to receive an award that equals the greater of three times the compensatory damages or the amount of $500,000.00.
 Most states place limits on the amount that a plaintiff can receive in compensation for a personal injury claim.
 Most states do not place limits on economic damages, as long as the losses are supported with evidence.
 Some states limit non-economic damages, but Florida does not.

 The only category that Florida limits (or caps) is punitive damages.
 A plaintiff can only receive up to three times the amount they receive for compensatory damages (economic and non-economic damages combined).
 Anything above is capped by law.

 Contact Us for Guidance on Punitive Damages in Florida

 If you are seriously injured due to someone else’s negligent or wrongful actions, it’s normal to feel overwhelmed.
 You may be unable to work and struggle both physically and emotionally to recover from your losses.
 At Abrahamson & Uiterwyk, we are here to help.
 If you have questions or need assistance understanding the Florida punitive damages statute, feel free to contact our team for guidance.